A Remodel with Edgecomb Gray & Urbane Bronze

 Now back to the bat cave…

-The old oak flooring and was beaten to heck by the old owner’s two dogs.
+The old oak flooring was beaten to heck by the old owner’s two dogs.
 And because it was such poor quality, we couldn’t even refinish it, so it was out with the old and in with the new!
 Plus, I wanted a wider plank look anyway…

 I know, I know, white oak floors with a natural finish are the most popular, but I wanted to make sure our flooring would last more than the trends and besides, I like slightly more medium-toned woods, regardless of trends.
 I chose a lightly stained, brushed, matte wood flooring from Goodfellow and it’s seriously…my fave thing ever.

-And if you’re curious about the paint colour, its Benjamin Moore Edgecomb Gray…kind of.
-Because paint excites me SO friggin’ much, I didn’t just go for regular ole Edgecomb Gray, I lightened it by 50%.
+And if you’re curious about the paint colour, it’s Benjamin Moore Edgecomb Gray…kind of.
+Because paint excites me SO friggin’ much, I didn’t just go for regular ole Edgecomb Gray, I lightened it by 75%.
 Hey, I’d way rather play around with MY home than with YOURS – I am my own guinea pig.
 And I LOVE how it turned out.
 It’s like an off-white greige with these super flexible undertones that change as the natural lighting changes.
 I partnered it with one of my FAVE white paint colours – Benjamin Moore White Dove.

 When I post my living room photos on Instagram, I often get questions about the oversized artwork.
 Sadly, it was a random Home Sense find.
 I’d actually love to find a NEW piece to replace it, but it’s hard to find something that humongous that has all of the colours I love!